X-Ryl669/grav-plugin-markdown-collapsible/README.md

 If you want an accordion style (that is, only a single section is opened at a time), you'll use the special syntax:
 `!>[name] My section`.
-All sections declared with the same name will fold/unfold so only one is visible at a time.
+All sections declared with the same name will fold/unfold so only one is visible at a time (i.e. an accordion).

 Example usage in Grav [here](https://blog.cyril.by/en/documentation/emqtt5-doc/emqtt5)